pootle/mandelpy/README.md

 # mandelpy
 Pure python fractal calculation to the max - how fast can python go?

 Python is a great language, but being so dynamic has its drawbacks - mainly performance.
-However tools like numba provide a great way to dramatoically improve performance to C like levels.
+However tools like numba provide a great way to dramatically improve performance to C like levels.
 As an excercise to test various techniques and have a bit of fun, I decided to write a simple mandelbrot app, all in python, and using pygame as the basic framework.

 Thw result is very satisfying.
 I haven't gone as far as using numba's GPU exploits as installing the cuda toolkit is someehat arduous, and also Raspberry Pi is a main target for much of my software, and it cannot 'do' cuda.

 So straight CPU bashing it is.
 With raspberry pi OS 64 bit, most numba facilities are available (including multi-processing).
 I've also been testing on a Ryzen 7 5800h running Fedora 35.
 With 16 cpu threads to play on itr really flies (and so so the fans!).

-On a Raspberry pi i is limited to 64bit floats, but on my laptop I can run 128bit floats (or maybe they are really only 80 bit floats - but it drills a lot deeper than with 64bit floats.
+On a Raspberry pi it is limited to 64bit floats, but on my laptop I can run 128bit floats (or maybe they are really only 80 bit floats - but it drills a lot deeper than with 64bit floats).
 Sadly atm numba doesn't support 128bit floats, so performance takes a big hit though.

 ## Installation